brianglass/anastasis/files/sun8m.md

 Ode 4.
 Irmos.

-\[You, Lord, are my strength and you are my power, you are my God and you are my joy, who did not leave your FatherÂ’s bosom and visited our poverty.
-Therefore with the Prophet Avvakoum I cry to you, Â‘Glory to your power, O Lover of mankind!Â’\]
+\[You, Lord, are my strength and you are my power, you are my God and you are my joy, who did not leave your Father’s bosom and visited our poverty.
+Therefore with the Prophet Avvakoum I cry to you, ‘Glory to your power, O Lover of mankind!’\]

 ****